 \section{Global asymptotic stability of periodic solutions}

 3mm In this section, we will prove the global asymptotic stability of time $\omega$-periodic classical solution for EFK equation (1.5), i.e., Theorem 1.3.
-For this purpose, we firstly discuss the existence of classical solutions for the initial value problem of extended Fisher-Kolmogorov equations with delays
+For this purpose, we firstly discuss the existence of classical solutions to the initial value problem for extended Fisher-Kolmogorov equations with delays

 where $\gamma>0$ is a constant, $f: \mathbb{R}^n\rightarrow \mathbb{R}$ is a nonlinear continuous function, $g: \mathbb{R}_+\times[0, 1]\rightarrow \mathbb{R}$ is continuous, $\tau_1$, $\tau_2$, $\cdots$, $\tau_n$ are positive constants, $r=\max\{\tau_1,\tau_2,\cdots,\tau_n\}$, $\kappa\in C([-r,0]\times(0,1), \mathbb{R})$.